Sohel440/Homomorphic-operation/README.md

 - 3. Perform Operations:

-     - Enter numeric values
+     - Enter the  numeric values

-     - Select encryption scheme
+     - Select the encryption scheme

-     - Choose operation (buttons auto-adjust based on scheme)
+     - Select the arithmatic operation (buttons auto-adjust based on scheme)

-     - View decrypted results in the output box
+     - The decrypted result is shown in the output box

 ## 🧠 Supported Operations